prerit09/remote-laboratory/README.md

 Remote Laboratory

 #### Prerequisites
-You should have python installed on the system.
+You should have python and pip installed on the system.

 #### How to run
 * Run command 'pip install -r requirements.txt' to initialize the libraries used for these scripts